Darlyn-Lurikah/MS3--Claws-/README.md

 1. View all uploaded post's dashboard to edit as needed
 2. View all recipe dashboard to delete recipe as needed.

+### The Five Planes

+The five developent planes allow create a structure for the planning through create stages of a project.

+<strong>1. <u>Strategy</u></strong>

+**Why build the project?**
+To create a space where people who share the same interests can:
+    - Search for nail art.
+    - Post nail art or tips.
+    - Not have to be registered to view post making the site more inclusive.

+**What are the user needs and how to address them?**
+To easily search for nail art posts.
+Addressed with:
+    - An easy to access main page with search functionality
+    - Log in free searching

+To sign up quickly.
+Addressed with:
+    - Easy to access register page with a simple sign up (username and password)